Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Timing Analysis

-The uncertainty on the frequency derivative of the revised post-glitch timing solution has grown, perhaps an effect of timing noise.
-In addition, the post-glitch frequency derivative is larger (less negative) than the pre-glitch value by $\approx9\%$, albeit at the $4\sigma$ level.
+The uncertainty on the frequency derivative of the revised postglitch timing solution has grown, perhaps an effect of timing noise.
+In addition, the postglitch frequency derivative is larger (less negative) than the preglitch value by $\approx9\%$, albeit at the $4\sigma$ level.
 This change is much larger than the $\Delta\dot f/\dot f\sim10^{-3}$ typically seen across glitches, which also suggests that timing noise may predominate.
+Moreover, the sign of the change of $\dot f$ is unusual and has implications that will be discussed in Section~\ref{sec:discussion}.

 Weak glitches can be difficult to detect in the presence of timing noise, and timing noise can masquerade as glitches \citep{ant22}.
+A possible example of such an ambiguity is manifest in the downward curvature of the residuals around the time of the assumed glitch in Figure~\ref{fig:pksglitch}.
 Following \cite{got20}, we therefore considered alternative timing models that do not require the use of a glitch to characterize the timing behavior of \ppks.
 First, we show that a fit to the data using a quadratic model only, parameterized by the frequency and first derivative, and including the year 2000 observation, leaves a strong sinusoidal-like residual in the phases, with an amplitude of $\sim 0.1$~cycles (see Figure~\ref{fig:pksalt}).
 As in \citet{got20}, this results in an unacceptable fit statistic of $\chi^2_{\nu} = 8.549$ for 64 DoF, substantially worse than for the glitch model.
-The sinusoidal residual with a period similar to the data span suggests that a polynomial term of higher degree should be added to the model.
+The sinusoidal residual with a period similar to the data span suggests that a higher-degree polynomial term should be added to the model.
 The lower panel of Figure~\ref{fig:pksalt} shows the result of fitting a cubic model that includes a frequency second derivative.
 This reduces the statistic to $\chi^2_{\nu} = 3.17$ for 63 DoF, still significantly higher than for the glitch model.
-By excluding the 2000 data point, the fit statistic improves marginally to $\chi^2_{\nu} = 2.72$ for 62 DoF, but still suggests larger than expected timing noise, as will be discussed in Section~\ref{sec:discussion}.
+By excluding the 2000 data point, the fit statistic improves marginally to $\chi^2_{\nu} = 2.72$ for 62 DoF but still suggests larger than expected timing noise, as will be discussed in Section~\ref{sec:discussion}.